barryclark/jekyll-now/_posts/2022-10-30-implementing-parallel-iterators-rayon.md

 It's pretty important to understand rayon's concept of producers when we want to implement parallel iterators.
 They work in hand in hand with a concept called _consumers_.
 Put simply, producers produce elements and consumers consume them.
-I know: thanks Captain Obvious!
+I know: thanks, Captain Obvious!
 But bear with me.
-Functions like `fold` on parallel iterators work with a `FoldConsumer` [under the hood](https://github.com/rayon-rs/rayon/blob/master/src/iter/fold.rs) that consumes the elements produced by the producer.
+Functions like `fold` on parallel iterators work with a `FoldConsumer` [under the hood](https://github.com/rayon-rs/rayon/blob/master/src/iter/fold.rs) that consumes the produced elements.
 That's about all we need to know about consumers here, but we need to dive into producers a little bit more.
 Producers are described by the rayon documentation [like  this](https://docs.rs/rayon/1.5.3/rayon/iter/plumbing/trait.Producer.html#method.min_len):